If you are about to embark on a wild journey through the clouds, where cramped seats, crying babies, and mediocre airplane food await you – fear not.

 Make use of your time and charge your phone so you are ready for anything at arrival.

-Ensure you have a fully charged portable power bank just in case.
+Have a fully charged power bank just in case.

 Food & Drinks